-South Pacific tropical cyclone season outlook
+South Pacific tropical cyclone season forecast

-About the outlooks
+About the long-range forecasts

-Interpreting the outlook
+Interpreting the long-range forecast

-The long-term average number of tropical cyclones per season in the Australian region (since 1969–70) is eleven, with four typically making landfall.
-Since the year 2000, there have been an average of nine tropical cyclones in the Australian region each season.
+The long-term average, since 1969–70, number of tropical cyclones per season in the Australian region is 11, with 4 typically making landfall.
+In the South Pacific region, the long-term average is 9 tropical cyclones per season.

 South Pacific countries

-South Pacific region outlook accuracy
+South Pacific region long-range forecast accuracy

 Region | Top | Bottom | Left | Right |